*UPDATED FOR 2024! NOW INCLUDES A CREAM TEA UPON ARRIVAL AT THE HOTEL*

 Under 1 mile from the hotel looking over the stunning Lake Windermere sits Blackwell Arts and Crafts House.

-Come and stay for 2 nights, with dinner included on the first night and bed and breakfast on the second night with the option to add a dining option on your second night with tickets to the wonderful Blackwell House included in your package.
+Come and stay for 2 nights, enjoy a cream tea on arrival and then a quick change before a relaxed dinner in our restaurant, breakfast is served the following morning from 8am until 10am, the day is then yours to enjoy Blackwell using your tickets and and maybe take a walk in the local area, included on the first night and bed and breakfast on the second night with the option to add a dining option on your second night with tickets to the wonderful Blackwell House included in your package.

 Lindeth Howe Hotel is situated on the outskirts of the beautiful village of Bowness On Windermere and has 6 acres of stunning manicured gardens.
 We are very proud to hold 2 rosettes awarded by the AA for the fantastic food produced by our brigade of highly talented chefs.